 What’s the solution to this?
-Feedback.
+It’s simple: Get feedback.

 I learned this lesson the hard way.
-When we started KISSmetrics, we used all of our funding to build the product.
+When we started Kissmetrics, we used all of our funding to build the product.

+Want to make sure you don’t end up in that situation?
 Here’s how to do it the right way:

-They said, “We’re spending all this money on advertising, but we don’t actually know what the customers are doing, where they are clicking, what their behavior is like.”
+They said, “We’re spending all this money on advertising, but we don’t actually know what the customers are doing, where they are clicking, or what their behavior is.”

 Only then did we start digging deeper into the topic and thinking about creating a product that solves that problem.
-We didn’t just develop a product that “felt like a great idea”.
+We didn’t just develop a product that “felt like a great idea.”